jayed-tz/docuware-code-challenge/README.md

 # Implementation of Docuware technical challenge

 This project contains the implementation of the technical task for the interview process at Docuware.

+The code for the core challenge (backend) is placed inside the folder named "DocuwareCodeChallenge".

 The project uses the latest .net version 8.

 ## Installation and run

-Restore the depepndencies using NuGet.
+Restore the dependencies using NuGet.
 Run the project.

 The API is available at:
 `https://localhost:7150`